 Don't visit this place in really bad weather, it is better to be safe than sorry in these dangerous places.

 Here you can see the location of Skálasnagaviti lighthouse a.k.a.
 Svörtuloft lighthouse on the map.
-Close by is Öndverðarnes, the westernmost tip of the Snæfellsnes peninsula, on which I have written another travel-blog.
+Close by is Öndverðarnes, the westernmost tip of the Snæfellsnes peninsula, about which I have written another travel-blog.

 Have a lovely time visiting the beautiful Snæfellsnes peninsula :)